davenquinn/savage-svg/README.md

 by JSDOM, so all positioning needs to be done manually.
 Stylesheet support may be spotty as well, but this has not been tested.

+DOM manipulation in PhantomJS may be enabled in the future, but it seems like the browser/node split will frustrate this for the time being.

 ## TODO

 [x] Move to a more recent version of JSDOM
 [x] Async support
-[ ] PhantomJS support for direct PDF rendering
+[ ] PhantomJS support for direct PDF rendering (this is proving problematic).